sunildroid/bookmyticket/readme.txt

 APK Link : https://goo.gl/msi7dg
-Later this path can be modified to build devops where builds will be auto uploaded using continuous integration.
+Later this path can be modified to setup devOps where builds will be auto uploaded using continuous integration.

 Code Building Guidelines :
-This project use gradle based structure and can be imported directly in Android Studio.
+This project uses gradle based structure and can be imported directly in Android Studio.

 Architecture Details: